turingschool/front-end-curriculum/projects/capstone.md

 By the end of this session we will have established Capstone projects that'll guide your last three weeks in the program.
 It's your final project which means it's your last opportunity to build something your really proud of and can show off for your portfolio.
 It's also the last time you will get to work with your cohort-mates and master your workflow before becoming a professional developer.
 Take risks, be creative, work nicely with your team and build something useful for others.

-The project is due on March 1st.
+The project is due on Wednesday, April 19th.

 ### Part 1: Solo

+On the whiteboard, summarize the data that is returned from your BYOB endpoints.

+**Example**

+* Patients
+* Medical Procedures (belong to patient)
+* Readings (belong to procedure)

+### Part 2: Solo

 Take the first 15 minutes to summarize and post your ideas.
 For *each one* create an issue on the [Turing Mastery Project repo](https://github.com/turingschool/mastery_project) and, in the description, summarize the idea in the following format: